 E-magine Journeys is a socially conscious travel company founded on the principles of ecological imagination and spiritual reciprocity.
 (For our definition of these concepts, please click on the MORE buttons above).
 We offer a variety of tours to Central American and European countries with the intent of fostering MUTLI-CULTURAL AWARENESS, HUMAN CONNECTION and SOCIAL CHANGE.
 Our mission is to provide each of our tour participants with a more meaningful and joyful travel experience by focusing on TRAVEL FOR CHANGE and DESTINATIONS WITH PURPOSE.

-El Camino de Santiago de Compostela Pilgrimage in Spain (September 12th to September 23th) The Camino pilgrimage is open to beginner to intermediate level walkers.
+El Camino de Santiago de Compostela Pilgrimage in Spain (TENTATIVELY SCHEDUELD for September 25th – October 6th) The Camino pilgrimage is open to beginner to intermediate level walkers.
 We will offer some van support for both packs and pilgrims at the beginning of the journey, if you need to ease into walking a little more slowly.
-We will begin our walk in Leon Spain, where we will all gather on the 12th of September.
-In Leon, we will visit and donate to a site that serves as a pilgrim hostel during most of the year and is converted to a Homeless Shelter during the winter.
+We will begin our walk in Leon Spain, where we will all gather on the 25th of September.
+Our socially conscious project will focus on either a pilgrim hostel that converts to a homeless shelter in the winter or the renovation of a pilgrim hostel in Zubiri (near Pamplona).
 We will walk the last 100 or so kilometers (approximately 60 miles) from Sarria into Santiago de Compostela—a requirement in order to receive a Compostela (pilgrim certificate).
 We will spend a day exploring Santiago de Compostela and visiting the cathedral, and then journey on to Finisterre at the western-most point of Spain that in ancient times was known as Land’s End.
 This is a guided tour led by a Camino expert.